Benevolent-Roosters/otter-cli/README.md

 }`

 ## Usage
   After installation, open the command line to a repo you've linked to Otter.IO.
-Run 'otter cli' to initate the CLI and start editing some boards, ya goof!
+Run 'otter cli' to initate the CLI.

 ## Operations